MikaGurrola/about/README.md

 # About
 Just a simple one page site to showcase my portfolio and other work hosted on Github pages.
 Feel free to use this simple template.
-Check it out live at mikagurrola.com .
+Check it out live [HERE](http://www.mikagurrola.com/) on GHpages.

 # Install
 Download repo